NamanCoding03/Python/DSA/Readme.md

-Hello Guys, I will be uploading 2 coding problems over here on a daily basis.
 Read this file before moving to codes.
 It contains the problem statement

 1. Hello World - Saying hello to the world !
 Starting our coding journey in Github.
 WARNING: 'If you don't start your coding journey by saying Hello World, you are breaking the norms of programming'